lennardstam/lst-am/README.md

 #### Notes

 This project is in early development.
-Therefor features and configuration settings are limted
+Therefore features and configuration settings are limited
 Logging is not yet available.
 Role based user access is static.
 User with id 1, is admin.
+Guest usage is not possible yet